redseacomputing/redseacomputing.github.io/_posts/2021-03-18-TDD2-structure-of-unit-tests.markdown

     }

 This is part two of the TDD kickstart beginner series.
-Here is part three.
+Here is part [part 3](https://redseacomputing.github.io/2021/TDD3-preparation-of-tests)